mendixlabs/rich-text/README.md

 http://texteditorwidget.mxapps.io

 ## Usage
-Place the widget in a data view, list view or template grid with a data source that has a string attribute.
+Place the widget in a data view, list view or template grid with a data source that has a string attribute and select the 'Value attribute' that contains the editable text.

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/rich-text/issues